 Ella Boole (Ella Alexander) was born in 1858 into a prosperous family in Ohio.
 From the College of Wooster she received both a bachelor’s and a master’s degree.
-During her college education she developed skills in public speaking.
+During her college education she developed strong skills in public speaking.

 Married Temperance Activist

 She married a prominent Methodist minister, William Boole.
 He was active in temperance work.
 Appropriately, they lived in Prohibition Park on Long Island, New York.
 Influenced by her husband, Ella Boole joined the Woman’s Christian Temperance Union (WCTU) in 1883.
 She then skillfully and effectively organized new groups or unions.